Close Menu

 This puts the TL1 right in line with the Bushnell Tour V6 Shift, as both are premium devices around the $400 mark, that have 6x magnification.

-When compared to the Cobalt Q-6, which has been my preferred model this past year, it stacks up very favorably.
+When compared to the Cobalt Q-6, it stacks up very favorably.

 Voice Caddie TL1 Magnet